rootsongjc/kubernetes-vagrant-centos-cluster/README.md

 #### Setup

-Download kubernetes binary release first and move them to this git repo.
+Download kubernetes binary release first and move them into  the root directory of this repo.

 ```bash
 git clone https://github.com/rootsongjc/kubernetes-vagrant-centos-cluster.git